 The old man tried for two days, but the cat refused to eat the diazepam.
-So the old man fed the cat normal cat food.
+So he fed him normal cat food.

-“He’s not my friend,” the cat said, hissing at the dog.
+“He’s my enemy!” the cat said, hissing at the dog.

 “I didn’t do anything to you!” the dog said.

 That night, after the old man went to bed, and the dog went to sleep by the stove, the cat jumped down from the fridge and walked to the bathroom to get a drink of water.